wheelerjoshua/zillow_regression_project/README.md

 #### Visualizations
 - Matplotlib and Seaborn used to create visualizations
 #### Statistical Tests
-Used .mean() and chi2 test to answer statistical questions
+Used .mean(), t-test, and chi2 test to answer statistical questions
 #### Summary
 Wrap up all of the testing conclusions
 ### Modeling
 #### Select Evaluation Metric
+Explained Variance was used as the primary evaluation metric.
 #### Evaluate Baseline
 Create a series based on taxvaluedollarcnt.mean()
 #### Develop 3 Models